agouch/SWE-6733---Outdora/README.md

   - Approval of the Product Owner
   - Feedback from team members
 - **Estimated in Story Points:** 5
+- **Rationale:** The estimated 5 story points for designing the profile creation UI reflect the moderate complexity and effort required to create a user-friendly interface.
+Ensuring the interface is intuitive and easy to navigate, accommodating various user inputs such as personal information and photo uploads.
+Adapting the interface to different screen sizes and devices to maintain consistency and usability.

 #### Develop Backend for Profile Creation

 **User Story:**
 As a user, I want the backend to be able to handle my profile data securely so that my personal information is stored safely and can be updated when needed.